 How could he enjoy this?
 The thought puzzled me as images of red flooded my head.

-About an hour later I decided to head back to my room, having to switch hallways when I remembered my dorm had changed.
+About a half hour later I decided to head back to my room, having to switch hallways when I remembered my dorm had changed.
 I could imagine our door in the distance, although it would still take about a minute or two to reach.

-I had just passed through another door when I saw someone staring back at me through the window set into the corridor wall.
-I paused and took a step back, waiting for the figure to catch up so I could meet him outside.
-When the door opened it revealed an oh-so pissed off Naoi.
+I had just passed through another door when I saw someone staring back at me through the window set in to the corridor wall.
+I paused and took a step back, waiting for the figure to meet up with me outside.
+When the door opened it revealed, a completely surprisingly, oh-so pissed off Naoi.

 I smirked as he glared at me through narrowed eyes.